niharika009/Bayesian-network-DL/README.md

 # Bayesian Network using pgmpy

 This project demonstrates the construction of a simple Bayesian Network using Python and the `pgmpy` library.
 It models the relationship between environmental factors (like smog), events (like accidents), and their influence on traffic.
-It also have some other operation in deep learning that
+It also have some other operation in deep learning that are very imp

 ## 📌 Features